sebastianromerocruz/CS122-material/src/20-midterm-2-review/README.md

         RIDER_AMOUNT people/person tried to get on the LINE train...
         ```
         Where `RIDER_AMOUNT` and `LINE` should be replaced by their appropriate values.
     4. Check if the current occupancy is greater than or equal to the max occupancy.
-If it is set the value of `currentOccupancy` to the value of the max occupancy and print the following message:
+If it is, set the value of `currentOccupancy` to the value of the max occupancy and print the following message:
         ```
         ...but the LINE train is full!
         ```